cicwi/plenoptomos/README.md

 ## License

 This project is licensed under the GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details.

+## Data format

+This package comes with a suggested data format for the light-fields.
+We refer to the [File format](https://cicwi.github.io/plenoptomos) section of the documentation for more information.